druskiii/pomodoro-machine/README.md

 Hi Friends 👋🏾,

 Welcome to my Pomodoro TimeMachine App!
-I completed this project as part of my FreeCodeCamp curriculum, and I used mainly used React, HTML, CSS, a few web packages, and of course, JS to complete this project.
+I completed this project as part of my FreeCodeCamp curriculum, and I mainly used React, HTML, CSS, a few web packages, and JS to complete this project.

 As many of us know, it can sometimes be hard to know how much time we spend on a project.
 It can be equally as hard to stay on track in a world saturated with distractions.
 This app will help me and others to stay focused and see our projects to completion - while also getting some much-needed rest in between sessions by practicing some active self-care!